MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/office-store.md

 >* If you have an old Seller Dashboard account, you can continue using this account's credentials to sign into Partner Center.
 >* If you don't have an old Seller Dashboard account, and are not registered to Partner Center, you'll need to [Open a developer account in Partner Center](/office/dev/store/open-a-developer-account) using your work email.

+> [!IMPORTANT]
+> Before you submit your visual, make sure it passes all the [requirements](submission-testing.md).
+A visual that doesn't pass the requirements will be rejected.

 Follow the steps below to submit your Power BI visual to Partner Center.
-For more information about the submission process, see [Submit your Office solution to AppSource via Partner Center](https://aka.ms/PBIvisualavailability).
+For more information about the submission process, see the [Azure Marketplace listing guidelines](/azure/marketplace/marketplace-criteria-content-validation).

 1. Log into **Partner Center**.